 How to Grow Rosemary

-- When it's Thriving: Produces woody stems, blooms in early summer
+- Signs of a Healthy Plant: Produces woody stems; blooms in early summer.

 Starting Rosemary From Seed